 Cost/Benefit: For Us, It Has to Pay Right Away

-When Chief Leschi Schools came to choose a digital signage solution, cost was a big factor.
-The school wanted a tool that would integrate with the hardware they were already using, allowing them to build a digital signage system in stages as it became possible within budgetary, time and organizational constraints, rather than a selection involving major upfront costs and or disruption.
+When Chief Leschi Schools came to choose a digital signage solution, the cost was a significant factor.
+The school wanted a tool that would integrate with the hardware they were already using, allowing them to build a digital signage system in stages as it became possible within budgetary, time and organizational constraints, rather than a selection involving major upfront costs and disruption.

-School management in particular are already busy and need a solution that delivers benefits immediately; the lengthy assessment process that precedes most education purchases, and the sometimes-equally lengthy adoption process that can follow it, were not options in these circumstances.
+School management, in particular, is already busy and needs a solution that delivers benefits immediately; the lengthy assessment process that precedes most education purchases, and the sometimes-equally lengthy adoption process that can follow it, were not options in these circumstances.

-The other major decisive factor was ease of use, day to day.
-Rise Vision is easy to set up, easy to deploy, and requires minimal maintenance.
+The other major decisive factor was the ease of use, day-to-day.
+Rise Vision is easy to set up and deploy and requires minimal maintenance.
 The learning curve is small, and once set up, adding content is very simple and fast.
-(That’s good, because teachers consistently ask for more content to be added to the schedule!)
+(That’s good because teachers consistently ask for more content to be added to the schedule!)

 The Next Step: Rise Vision Everywhere Else

-Moving digital signage into classrooms is a priority, but it will require the school to integrate its in-class digital display tools with Rise Vision; fortunately this is essentially a plug-and-play process that won’t require much of a learning curve.
+Moving digital signage into classrooms is a priority, but it will require the school to integrate its in-class digital display tools with Rise Vision; fortunately, this is essentially a plug-and-play process that won’t need much of a learning curve.

-The school is also working to resolve some of their streaming issues; because of its unique community role the school hosts, reports on or takes part in a lot of cultural events, and it’s one of the management’s aims to display these to students via digital signage.
-Currently, the plan is to stream some cultural events to classrooms through Rise Vision, as part of the school’s broad teaching curriculum.
+The school is also working to resolve some of its streaming issues; because of its unique community role, the school hosts, reports on or takes part in many cultural events, and it’s one of the management’s aims to display these to students via digital signage.
+The plan is to stream some cultural events to classrooms through Rise Vision as part of the school’s broad teaching curriculum.